 In the environment, fishing line may take up to 600 years to break down and decompose.

-- Some plastic types and products can be inefficient to sort and recycle
+Some plastic types and products can be inefficient to sort and recycle

-- A lot of plastic that gets sent to recycling ends up in land fill at this point in time
+A lot of plastic that gets sent to recycling ends up in land fill at this point in time

 Read more about some of these issues in these guides:

-9. Plastic In Landfill Can Have Problems
+9. Plastic In Landfill Can Have Potential Problems

-In addition to this, specific plastic types like PVC may ‘leach chemicals such as additives and plasticiser compounds … if landfills are [not] equipped with adequate liner and leachate treatment’ (ourworldindata.org)
+ourworldindata.org notes that specific plastic types like PVC may ‘leach chemicals such as additives and plasticiser compounds … if landfills are [not] equipped with adequate liner and leachate treatment’ (ourworldindata.org)

 Ourworldindata.org: ‘The burning of plastics can produce several toxic gases: incomplete combustion of Polyethylene (PE), Polypropylene (PP) and Polystyrene (PS) can release carbon monoxide (CO) and noxious emissions, while polyvinyl chloride (PVC) can produce dioxins’

-Wildlife can ingest large plastic, and microplastic.
+Wildlife can ingest large plastic, and also microplastic.

 Ingestion of regular plastic can occur unintentionally, intentionally, or indirectly through the ingestion of prey species containing plastic and it has now been documented for at least 233 marine species (ourworldindata.org)

-As mentioned above – some evidence indicates microplastics hurt sea life and slow down growth and reproduction rates in fish (businessinsider.com.au)
+Some evidence indicates microplastics hurt sea life and slow down growth and reproduction rates in fish (businessinsider.com.au)

 12. Wildlife/Animals Entanglement In Plastic